 I turned to walk away when I felt her hand grab mine.
 I spun to face her once more, this time careful to avoid running into her.

 “I’m sorry, I don’t mean to impose or interrupt your walk, but I was wondering what the inspiration of your songs were.
 They were so beautiful.”

 “Well, thank you.”
 My charm was clearly doing a number on her, she was practically drooling as I spoke.
 “When I make music, it has to be something that I feel in here.”
 As I said “in here” I had grabbed her hand and placed it over my heart.
 “Those songs were about my mother.
 They come from her and her efforts to guide me to where I needed to be.
 It’s about finding my way without her leading me anymore.”

 We shared a smile and then I excused myself as I walked back to my tent.
 When I got back, I slipped my hand in my back pocket and felt a slip of paper.
 I pulled it out and read the contents:

 I personally think this instrument is unique and sounds pretty.
-Which is why I have collected a few stories from people who have made their own music with a marimba, as well as other fascinating instruments.
+Which is why I have collected a few stories from people in Europe who have made their own arts of music with a marimba, as well as other fascinating instruments.